Stochastic RSI (StochRSI): A Powerful Tool for Identifying Overbought and Oversold Markets

 Stochastic RSI vs. Relative Strength Index (RSI)

-While both StochRSI and RSI share the concept of mean reversion, they differ in their calculations:
+StochRSI and RSI both use the idea of mean reversion, but they calculate things :

-• StochRSI uses RSI values, making it a derivative indicator.
+• StochRSI uses RSI values making it a secondary indicator.

 Sharing Is Caring: